 Bank of America is the second-largest bank in the nation, after JPMorgan Chase.
-The bank has a presence in all 50 states and maintains around 47 million consumer and small-business relationships.
-Bank of America has more than 20 credit cards to offer its customers, each with different benefits and drawbacks.
-Read on for a review of one of its featured cards, the Bank of America Premium Rewards credit card.
+The bank has a presence in all 50 states and maintains around 67 million consumer and small-business relationships.
+Bank of America offers more than 20 credit cards to its customers, each with different benefits and drawbacks.
+Keep reading for a review of one of its featured cards, the Bank of America Premium Rewards credit card.

 Bank of America Premium Rewards Credit Card Review

-The Bank of America Premium Rewards card takes advantage of Bank of America’s rewards program, wherein cardholders generate points based on purchase amount.
+The Bank of America Premium Rewards card takes advantage of a rewards program where cardholders earn points based on purchase amount.
 The points can then be redeemed for gift cards, travel purchases for airfare, rental cars and hotel reservations via the Bank of America Travel Center, or customers can keep things simple with cash back.
 Keep in mind you need 2,500 points or more to begin redeeming.

 Earn Points, Redeem for Rewards